trustedtomato/sem7/README.md

 ## Development

 - The repository was configured to be used with VSCode
-- Install basedpyright and Ruff VSCode extension for Python linting and import organization, respectively.
+- Install basedpyright VSCode extension for Python linting and import organization, and Black formatter for code formatting

 ## Datasets